Stephen Maturin: Early life

 Stephen Maturin, called by his Catalan family Esteban Maturin y Domanova, a Roman Catholic, is the illegitimate son of an Irish officer serving in the Spanish Army and a Catalonian lady.
-He is cousin to the historical Lord Edward FitzGerald.
+He is cousin to the historical Lord Edward FitzGerald, which would make his father a brother to the 1st Duke of Leinster.
 As a boy he lived in Ireland, fostered by a family of pig-herders in Cahersiveen and County Clare, and spent his teenage years in Catalonia – most notably with his grandmother in Lleida, his uncle in Barcelona and his godfather in Ullastret.
 He received a largely Benedictine education, focusing on the Classics (he speaks Ancient Greek and Latin fluently, and can recite the Aeneid).
 He returned to Ireland in his adolescence, and performed premedical studies at Trinity College Dublin, and received further training in Paris, conceding to have "dissected with Dupuytren" while there.

 He was in Paris during the outbreak of the French Revolution in 1789, of which he was at first an ardent supporter.
 Returning to Ireland he was a member of the United Irishmen.
 While in Ireland he became engaged to a woman called Mona, who died in unspecified circumstances.
 He had become disabused of political enthusiasms and was against the 1798 rebellion, in which he refused to take part.